NVlabs/bcts/readme.md

 ### Prerequisites

-- Docker
+- Docker 19 or newer.
 - Create an NGC account by visiting the [NGC website](https://ngc.nvidia.com/signup) and following the instructions.
+This will grant you access to the base docker image and ability to run on NVIDIA GPU.

 ### Installing

-Download the "Dockerfile" file from the repository in a new folder.

-Run `docker build -t bcts .`
+Clone the project to get the Dockerfile and build by running `docker build -t bcts .`

 ### Usage

-You can use the `bcts.py` module in your own project or run the example script `example.py` to see the BCTS algorithm in action.
+1. Start the docker: `docker run --runtime=nvidia -it bcts /bin/bash'
+2. Run the code: `cd bcts; python main.py'

 ## License